-Content Considerations: The characters have a “battle of the sexes” dynamic which, while realistic, isn’t exactly aspirational.
+Content Warnings: The characters have a “battle of the sexes” dynamic which, while realistic, isn’t exactly aspirational.
 It also has discussions of death, the afterlife, and urban legends that may upset more sensitive children.

 Suggested Age Range: 11 and up, but it’s going to really depend on the kid.
 The accurate representation of early adolescence and children’s relationships with technology will likely draw in some kids, but the relatively slow pace will bore others.

 Magic Knight Rayearth